TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Localization/TranslationServer/Crowdin/Faq.rst

 .. _crowdin-faq-duplicated-labels:

-The core team added a new system extension.
+The Core Team added a new system extension.
 Why are language packs not available even though it has already been translated into language XY?
 ---------------------------------------------------------------------------------------------------------------------------------------------
 The new system extension needs to be added to the configuration of https://github.com/TYPO3/crowdin-bridge/.
 You can speed up the change by creating a pull request like this one https://github.com/TYPO3/crowdin-bridge/pull/6/commits